mantisbt-plugins/LinkedCustomFields/README.md

 ## Usage

-### Configuring Linked Custom Field
+### Configuring Linked Custom Fields

 The plugin's configuration page is accessed from the _Manage_ menu, where a new item named _Configure custom field links_ is present.

+Access to this page is restricted to users having the *manage_custom_fields_threshold* (standard MantisBT config option, defaulting to ADMINISTRATOR).

 **Note:** the plugin only supports ENUMERATION and MULTI_SELECT custom field types.